-To make sure that EDI is embedded and coordinated across Trustees, members and staff, the three nominated senior leads within the College form an EDI Oversight Group, which includes Dr Bhanu Williams as the Trustee representative, Dr Camilla Kingdon (VP for Education and Professional Development and President elect) as College Senior Officer, and Robert Okunnu the College’s Director of Policy and External Affairs representing staff.
+The EDI Oversight Group aims to ensure that EDI is embedded and coordinated across the College.
+It comprises three nominated senior leads: Dr Bhanu Williams as Trustee representative; Dr Camilla Kingdon (VP for Education and Professional Development and President elect) as College Senior Officer; and Robert Okunnu as Director of Policy and External Affairs, representing staff.